tsdconseil/opencv-demonstrator/README.md

     $ git clone https://github.com/tsdconseil/opencv-demonstrator-data.git data

 Second, at this stage, the build instruction are located in the file [README.txt](README.txt).
-The file was written by Julien Arzi (original author).
+The file was written by Julien A. (www.tsdconseil.fr).
 In the near future, more detailed and thorough instructions will be written.

 ## Road map